prakharrai1609/go-hands-on-tutorial/CONTRIBUTING.md

 1. Fork the repository on GitHub.
 2. Clone your forked repository to your local machine.
-3. Run the `./run.sh` script in the root directory with the desired module name.
+3. Run the `./run.sh <new_module_name>` script in the root directory with the desired module name.
 This will initialize a module in the `tutorial` directory and create an entry in the readme.
 4. Make sure your code is well-tested and follows the coding standards of the project.

 ## Contributing Guidelines